mechmotum/mechmotum.github.io/content/pages/guide.rst

 - If you need help via with issues, you need to provide enough detail for the reader to understand the problem.

-The AIOs should be sent the day of your meeting with the PI.
+The AIOs should be sent the day of your meeting with the supervisor.
 It can be before (we can use it as an agenda) or after if you prefer to work on the issues with me and then post outstanding ones and the revised objectives post meeting.
-Some students like to leave the objectives blank and add them after meeting with the PI.
+Some students like to leave the objectives blank and add them after meeting with the supervisor.
 However you do it, each week the accomplishments should hopefully reflect the objectives you wrote the previous week.

 Laboratory Meetings
 ===================